-Apple sells the iPhone as a "premium" device, and while that means it attracts higher sticker prices, the good news on the back end of iPhone ownership is that second-hand resale prices remain relatively high.
+Apple sells the iPhone as a premium device, and while that means it attracts higher sticker prices, the good news is that second-hand resale prices remain relatively high.
 As such, one good avenue for an iPhone you’re no longer using is to check online sales venues such as eBay or Gumtree to find out what your old iPhone is worth.
-You may be pleasantly surprised depending on its age, and may even be able to fund the purchase of a completely new Android device purely from what your old iPhone is worth.
+You may be pleasantly surprised depending on its age, and you may even be able to fund the purchase of a completely new Android device purely from what your old iPhone is worth.

 Before you sell, gift or recycle, wipe your iPhone

-If you’re selling or giving your iPhone away, the one thing you absolutely should do is wipe all your data from it.
-Not only will it contain potentially private material such as photos, but also your Apple ID details.
-Depending on how you’ve set up your iPhone, that could give someone else access to your account, including billing details and the possibility of buying expensive apps or media content on your bill.
+If you’re selling or giving your iPhone away, the one thing you absolutely need to do is wipe all your data from it.
+Not only will it contain potentially private material, such as photos, but also your Apple ID details.
+Depending on how you’ve set up your iPhone, that could give someone else access to your account, including billing details and the ability to buy expensive apps or media content on your bill.